Aktualisiert: Apr 11

 Historically, lacto-fermented vegetables were either done in wood barrels or in special stone fermentation crocks.
 We have those crocks & we use them.
 As a matter of fact, we have quite a collection of them:

 We love them & they work great.
-We have mostly 15 L ones, with two 10 L, plus couple of smaller ones.
-They have a water channel which allows the fermentation gases to be released & it keeps oxygen from getting into those crocks.
+We have mostly 15 L ones, couple of two 10 L, plus a few smaller ones.
+They have a water channel which allows the fermentation gases to be released through it & it also keeps oxygen from getting into those crocks.
 It's a great & time proven method.

 The second problem, especially for the beginners in this field, is the fact that you can not see what is happening inside.
-One option would be to open that crock every couple of days, but that will run you into a guaranteed Kahm Yeast forming inside.
+One option would be to open that crock every couple of days, but that will almost guarantee you the Kahm Yeast setting in inside.

-Regular glass jars, like the one below, do not work!
+Regular glass jars, like the one below, do not work so well either!

 During fermentation gases are created & they will cause this jar to explode, if it is not "burped" (opened briefly to release the gases).
 During burping oxygen gets in & when that happens more than once, you will run into the Kahm yeast problem.
 But at least here, you can see what is happening inside.